 Faculty will be notified via email or the monthly Law Library newsletter for other library-related matters such as:

 The Law Library is happy to assist you.
-Faculty who are in need of assistance can submit a request to the Faculty Request Database, contact their library information consultant.
+Faculty who are in need of assistance can contact their library information consultant.